CadQuery/cadquery/doc/intro.rst

 What is CadQuery
 ========================================

-CadQuery is an intuitive, easy-to-use language for building parametric 3D CAD models.
+CadQuery is an intuitive, easy-to-use python library for building parametric 3D CAD models.
 It has several goals:

-    * Build models with scripts that are as close as possible to how you'd describe the object to a human.
+    * Build models with scripts that are as close as possible to how you'd describe the object to a human, using a standard, already established programming language

     * Create parametric models that can be very easily customized by end users